relizaio/rearm-cli/README.md

 - **--odelversion** - Deliverable version, if different from release (multiple allowed, optional).
 - **--tagsarr** - Deliverable Tag Key-Value Pairs (multiple allowed, separate several tag key-value pairs for one Deliverable with commas, and seprate key-value in a pair with colon, optional).
 - **--stripbom** - flag to toggle stripping of bom metadata for hash comparison (optional).
 Default is true.
 Supported values: true|false.
+- **--createcomponent** - flag to create component if it doesn't exist (optional). **Requires organization-wide read-write API key.** When set, if the component identified by `--vcsuri` (and optionally `--repo-path`) doesn't exist, it will be automatically created.
+- **--createcomponent-version-schema** - version schema for the new component (optional).
+Only used with `--createcomponent`.
+Supported values: semver, calver_reliza, calver_ubuntu, calver_yy_mm, calver_yyyy_mm, calver_yy_0m, calver_yyyy_0m, custom based on options in Reliza Versioning (see [here](https://github.com/relizaio/versioning?tab=readme-ov-file#25-known-version-elements)). **Requires organization-wide read-write API key.**
+- **--createcomponent-branch-version-schema** - feature branch version schema for the new component (optional).
+Only used with `--createcomponent`.
+Same supported values as `--createcomponent-version-schema`. **Requires organization-wide read-write API key.**
+- **vcstype** - flag to denote vcs type (optional).
+Supported values: git, svn, mercurial.
+This flag is needed if we want to set a commit for the release only if the vcs uri is not yet set for the component and we're creating a new component with new vcs uri.

 Note that multiple deliverables per release are supported.
 In which case deliverable specific flags (odelid, odelbuildid, odelbuilduri, odelcimeta, odeltype, odeldigests, odelartsjson must be repeated for each deliverable).